thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 ## Coils_A is less than 1
 A warning alert is produced whenever the current design has less than one active coil.

-This is not an error that will block operations like Search, Seek and Trade.
+As long as Coils_A is greater than zero, this is not an error that will block operations like Search, Seek and Trade.
 As less than one coil may not be the intent, the warning is intended to bring the situation to the designer's attention.

+Values of Coils_A less than or equal to zero will trigger the associated validity alert.

 ___